BWBrook/localmap/docs/PIPELINE.md

 - `camera_sites_data`: Reads the wildlife camera effort/observation table defined in `config$data$camera_sites$path`.
-- `camera_sites_context`: Computes the square bounding box around the configured central site and filters camera deployments that fall within the extent.
+- `camera_sites_context`: Computes the square bounding box around the configured central site, automatically clamps the half-width to `data$camera_sites$basemap$max_scale`, and filters camera deployments in-range.
 - `camera_sites_tile`: Downloads (or places a placeholder for) a WMS basemap tile from the configured provider (e.g., LIST TASVEG).
   The helper checks the requested scale against `max_scale` (default 1:100k for LIST) and warns if the tile would render empty.
-- `camera_sites_map`: Renders an effort-scaled map with red markers for sites detecting the focal species and grey markers for zero detections, including scale bar and north arrow.
+- `camera_sites_map`: Renders an effort-scaled map with red markers for sites detecting the focal species and grey markers for zero detections, including scale bar, north arrow, optional graticules, and an optional WMS legend inset.

 To run locally (in RStudio Console):